veracode-research/solr-injection/README.md

 `GET /solr/db/select?q=Apple`

-Malicious request from a user to the web app:
+A malicious request from a user to the web app:

 `GET /search?q=Apple%26xxx=yyy`